Steit/qldb-serialiser/README.md

 ## Changes
 **version 1.1.16**
-* Minor bugfix on where for numeric values
+* Minor bugfix on where for numeric values.
+* Merged the fork from aealth back into the main branch.

 **version 1.1.15**
 * Added 'fake' ordering and 'fake' pagination